 My dearest little ones,

 Long before your father and I met, we were raised to believe we could do anything.
-We were taught to work hard, give of ourselves, and the difference between right and wrong.
-We were given separate dreams for similar things: to find a lifetime of love and laughter, purpose and promise.
+We were taught to work hard, give of ourselves and the difference between right and wrong.
+We were given separate dreams for a similar thing: to find our purpose.

-But even before I knew him, your father found his purpose.
+And before I knew him, your father found his.
 He joined the United States military.
 He was compelled to serve his country as generations before him had, and it's a choice he continues to make every day.

 That incredible decision, while always noble, isn't always easy.
 But it is a choice.